canonical/sqlair/CONTRIBUTING.md

 ===============

 Go provides a tool, `go fmt`, which facilitates a standardised format to Go source code.
-SQLAir has two additional policies:
+SQLair has two additional policies:

 Imports
 -------